User Reviews for Naproxen

 Aleve (naproxen): Unbelievable searing pain down the right side of my right leg always first thing in the morning after getting out of bed.
 I quickly take two Aleve with a glass of milk and wait for the pain to subside which usually takes about forty five minutes.
 I am then fine for the rest of the day.
 I also do yoga exercises later in the day which helps.

+I have had very big problems.
+Been taking Norco and muscle relaxers.
+I stopped taking the Norcos..didn't help!
 I went to the ER and was given naproxen and soma.
 Thank you.
 After two 500mg pills and 1 day of taking them, I can move.
 No pain in my hip and I can work.

 |29 users found this comment helpful.
 Did you?
 Yes No||Report as inappropriate|

 At first I took Ibuprofen but that does nothing for Sciatica.
 I went to the doctor because I could not walk and our physician said that Ibuprofen doesn't work for this, Naproxen does.
 So about 500 mg and wow, it's fantastic.
 Take it with buttermilk, yogurt, or a yogurt drink to keep your stomach in good shape.

 |56 users found this comment helpful.
 Did you?
 Yes No||Report as inappropriate|

 Review by Leon Saper (taken for 10 years or more):

 Aleve (naproxen): When I have sciatica pain in my hip I quickly eat something (protein bar often works), take two Aleve, then lay down on the floor and put my legs up on a chair.
 Sometimes I put an ice pack on the area also, and I lay there for 10-20 minutes and the pain almost always subsides.
 Then I make sure to stretch a bit so the pain doesn't return when the Aleve wears off.
 Aleve works GREAT when I'm in pain, but don't forget how vital it is to stretch and exercise also.